 These days Stephen has a hectic schedule where he runs his own business as a lawyer, is a Convenor of the official coterie of the Melbourne Rebels Rugby Union Club and a board member of the NBCA.

-Keith has been a National Boys Choir member for the better part of his life, as a chorister and Choir Captain as well a long serving member of the old boys.
+Keith has been a National Boys Choir member for the better part of his life, as a chorister and Choir Captain in 1985 as well a long serving member of the old boys.
 He participated in numerous regional tours and was fortunate to enjoy two overseas experiences with the choir in 1979 and 1983.

 Keith chaired the 50th Anniversary committee of the Choir that conducted events to mark this milestone in 2014